dchester/epilogue/README.md

 })
 ```

 By default, `fetch`, `write`, and `send` milestones are defined, with the others left open.
-We can set behavior for milestones directly as above, or we can add functionality before and after milestones too.
+We can set behavior for milestones directly as above, or we can add functionality before and after milestones too:

 ```javascript
 // check the cache first